-Texas A&M University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees at the baccalaureate, masters, doctorate and professional levels.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097, or call 404-679-4500, for questions about the accreditation of Texas A&M University.
+Texas A&M University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's, and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Texas A&M.

 The agricultural journalism curricula is accredited by the Accrediting Council on Education in Journalism and Mass Communication.

 The agricultural systems management curriculum is recognized by the American Society of Agricultural and Biological Engineers.

 The dietetic track in the nutritional sciences curriculum and the dietetic internship program are accredited by the Commission on Accreditation for Dietetics Education.

 The food science and technology curriculum is approved by the Institute of Food Technologists.